rayrfan/Fanray/README.md

 },
 ```

-You will see the blog setup page on your first launch.
+You will see the blog setup page on the first launch.

 ## Open Live Writer